splunk/observability-workshop/content/en/s4r/100-wrap-up/_index.md

 Today we didn’t even talk about the power of the rest of Splunk Observability Cloud, such as:

 * Infrastructure monitoring, which shows how our infrastructure is behaving -- hosts, Kubernetes, and applications via Dashboards, Navigators and Detectors
-* More about Synthetics, which can simulate web and mobile traffic and report on application behaviour and potential areas for improvement.
+* More about Synthetics, which can simulate web and mobile traffic and report on application behavior and potential areas for improvement.

 <!-- More information  can be found here: